Intimacy from the Inside Out (IFIO)

 The aim of IFIO couple therapy

-The aim of IFIO couple therapy is to help couples 'differentiate' both internally and externally.
-Internally, we inquire about the deeper need behind protectors' driven behavior and help the person reconnect to their human vulnerability from a place of inner strength.
+Internally, we inquire about the deeper needs behind protective behaviors and help each person reconnect to their vulnerability from a place of inner strength.

 IFIO Couple Therapy resources